skx/labeller/README.md

 * `remove(String)`
   * This will remove the given label from the message.

-Interestingly if you remove the `UNSEEN` label the message will be marked as having been read by the UI.
+Interestingly if you remove the `UNSEEN` label the message will be marked as having been read by the UI, as you can see demonstrated by [the example script](labeller.script.example).

 It is possible we could expose additional primitives in the future.